 How to Relax by Observing Your Breathing© Pam Walatka

-If you have wished you could do something for your health without spending a dime or lifting a finger, perhaps you should consider mindfulness meditation.
+If you want to do something for your health without spending a dime or lifting a finger, perhaps you should consider mindfulness meditation.

 To practice mindfulness meditation, you merely sit and notice the present moment.
 That's all there is to it.
 It's the simplest thing in the world.
 But you could spend a lifetime learning to sustain it.